callumfrance/ms-vim/README.md

-# ms-vim
+# vim-settings
-This is pretty much everything I have customised for my microsoft version of vim.
+This is pretty much all my settings for vim.

-Of course, for any of this to work the latest version of vim for windows will need to be installed on your computer.
+Of course, for any of this to work the latest version of vim (GVIM, MacVIM, VIM) will need to be installed on your computer.
 This suppository only caters for `$MYVIMRC` and for the files within `\vim\vimfiles\`.
 The `vimXX` e.g. `\vim80\` file has not been altered, and so it has not been placed here.

-The bundles are listed, including links to where to dl them, but are not up here for obvious reasons.

-Get pathogen first to help download them (if you want), but you don't really need to since you can just download the zip files anyway.
+To install the bundles, simply run `:PluginInstall` from inside vim.
+This uses Vundle to install/update all plugins listed in the vimrc.
+Then, simply relaunch the application.

 In order for the font to work it will need to be downloaded as well.
+The font used is Hack for Windows and Monaco for Apple.
+Source Code Pro is also another great font alternative.